jbakse/compform_site/content/p5/index.md

 4. Use a Code Formatter

    When your code is well formatted it is easier to read and it is easier to spot mistakes.
-A code formatter will keep your code consistently formated completely automatically, giving you this benefit without any extra effort.
+A code formatter will keep your code consistently formatted completely automatically, giving you this benefit without any extra effort.

 <!--
 ### The Comp Form p5.js Template Project